-The spiraling crevices of a seashell, the curling petals of a calla lily, and the subtle contour where hip meets waist are all forms present in Adams’ sculpture.
-Walking around each piece, one finds the balance between hard and soft, nature and construction, and the peace in which the sculpture was created.
+The spiraling crevices of a seashell, the curling petals of a calla lily, and the subtle contour where hip meets waist are all forms present in my sculpture.
+Walking around each piece, one can find the balance between hard and soft, nature and construction, and the peace in which the sculpture was created.
 I hope that in experiencing these pieces, this feeling will be passed on to the viewer.

 Not only do I enjoy carving stone, I love to climb it as well.